Say383/spidex/README.md

 ## Introduction
 Pwndora is a massive and fast IPv4 address range scanner, integrated with multi-threading.

-Using sockets, it analyzes which ports are open, and collects more information about the devices, Each result is stored in Elasticsearch.
+Using sockets, it analyzes which ports are open, and collects more information about targets, each result is stored in Elasticsearch.
+You can integrate with Kibana to be able to visualize and manipulate data, basically it's like having your own IoT search engine at home.
 ## Features

 - ### Port Scanning